-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the SO pin.
 The maximum SCK frequency allowable for the Continuous Array Read is defined by the f{CAR} specification.
 The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-MAIN MEMORY PAGE READ: A main memory read allows the user to read data directly from any one of the 512 pages in the main memory, bypassing the data buffer and leaving the contents of the buffer unchanged.
-To start a page read, the 8-bit opcode, 52H or D2H, must be clocked into the device followed by 24 address bits and 32 don't care bits.
-In the AT45DB011B, the first six address bits are reserved for larger density devices (see Notes on page 15), the next nine address bits (PA8-PA0) specify the page address, and the next nine address bits (BA8-BA0) specify the starting byte address within the page.
+MAIN MEMORY PAGE READ: A Main Memory Page Read allows the user to read data directly from any one of the 4096 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+To start a page read, an opcode of 52H or D2H must be clocked into the device followed by 24 address bits and 32 don't care bits.
+The first three bits of the 24-bit address sequence are reserved bits, the next 12 address bits (PA11 - PA0) specify the page address, and the next nine address bits (BA8 - BA0) specify the starting byte address within the page.
 The 32 don't care bits which follow the 24 address bits are sent to initialize the read operation.
 Following the 32 don't care bits, additional pulses on SCK result in serial data being output on the SO (serial output) pin.
-The \overline{CS} pin must remain low during the loading of the opcode, the address bits, and the reading of data.
-When the end of a page in main memory is reached during a main memory page read, the device will continue reading at the beginning of the same page.
-A lowto-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.

-BUFFER READ: Data can be read from the data buffer using an opcode of 54H or D4H.
-To perform a buffer read, the eight bits of the opcode must be followed by 15 don't care bits, nine address bits, and eight don't care bits.
-Since the buffer size is 264 bytes, nine address bits (BFA8- BFA0) are required to specify the first byte of data to be read from the buffer.
 The \overline{CS} pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
-When the end of the buffer is reached, the device will continue reading back at the beginning of the buffer.
+When the end of a page in main memory is reached during a Main Memory Page Read, the device will continue reading at the beginning of the same page.
 A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.

+BUFFER READ: Data can be read from either one of the two buffers, using different opcodes to specify which buffer to read from.
+An opcode of 54H or D4H is used to read data from buffer 1, and an opcode of 56H or D6H is used to read data from buffer 2.
+To perform a Buffer Read, the eight bits of the opcode must be followed by 15 don't care bits, nine address bits, and eight don't care bits.
+Since the buffer size is 264 bytes, nine address bits (BFA8 - BFA0) are required to specify the first byte of data to be read from the buffer.
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
+When the end of a buffer is reached, the device will continue reading back at the beginning of the buffer.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the SO pin.